 This study shows that police science and crime science are rising in Indonesia.
 The INP possesses police journals that may aid in disseminating policing and crime research.
 The publications can serve as places to establish police science and crime science in Indonesia.
 Cooperation between the INP and universities is required to accelerate the development of police and crime sciences in Indonesia.
-Likely measures include: 1) establishing police science and crime science and crime science, and 3) organising international seminars or conferences on topics related to police science and crime science.
+Likely measures include: 1) establishing police science and crime science associations, 2) regularly releasing special issues pertinent to police science or crime science, and 3) organising international seminars or conferences on topics related to police science and crime science.
 The measures shall be documented and made public, at least in the police journals managed by the INP.
 Enhancing the journals may effectively promote the development of police and crime sciences in Indonesia and document Indonesian policing improvement.